Harvard-IACS/2024-AC215/README.md

 ## Technologies and Platforms

 We will demonstrate most ideas using TensorFlow and some using PyTorch, alongside utilizing the Google Cloud Platform.
 Additionally, tutorials will be provided for AWS for reference purposes.
+[TBD]